One Skillet Ranger Chicken Pot Pie

 - heavy cream and black pepper for topping the biscuits before baking

 - In a deep 12 inch skillet on medium high heat add approximately 1 tablespoon of olive oil.
-Season both sides of the chicken thighs with salt and pepper.
+Season both sides of the chicken pieces with salt and pepper.
 Once the oil is shimmering, lay the chicken skin side down in the pan (you may have to cook the chicken in batches, depending on their size).
 Cook for 5 minutes or until the skin is brown and crispy.
 Flip and cook for another 3 minutes.
 Transfer the chicken to a plate and set aside.

 - In the same skillet, still on medium high heat, add another tablespoon of olive oil.
 Once the oil is shimmering add the onion and saute, stirring frequently, until the onions are translucent, approximately 3 minutes.